kevinkirkl3y/capstone-research/ProjectPlanning.md

 Tuesday 3/9/21
 7:30 AM Working to remedy infinite loop issue.
 8:50 AM Fixed infinite loop, user can now save Spot based on current location or drag marker to Spot location.
+9:00 AM Working on displaying saved data as markers on SpotMap for the user to sort through.